 Is there an age that is considered too old for a home loan?

 Since we have no forced retirement age in NZ, 65-75 is considered to be the retirement age by most lenders.
 As a result, people aged over 35 looking to take out a mortgage may need to show that they can repay the home loan before they retire.

 All lenders have their own retirement age policy but, generally speaking, this is a guide to what you may expect at various ages.

-- 35: Lenders will consider your profession and likely retirement age.
+- 35: lenders will consider your profession and likely retirement age.
 Many lenders will shorten your loan term or require an exit strategy.

-- 50: Most lenders will allow you to borrow, but some may decline your application due to your age.
+- 50: most lenders will allow you to borrow, but some may decline your application due to your age.

-- 60: Most banks are likely to decline your application due to your age.
+- 60: most banks are likely to decline your application due to your age.
 However, if you’ve got a continuing source of income past retirement, or have assets you can sell to help repay the loan, then your loan may be approved.

-- 60-plus: You’ll only be able to borrow money with a standard loan if you can prove an ongoing post-retirement income.
+- 60-plus: you’ll only be able to borrow money with a standard loan if you can prove an ongoing post-retirement income.
 Or, you might want a reverse mortgage (retirement equity release loans, which provide cash up-front with no repayment needed until you sell your home, move into a rest home or die).
-For example, if you retire and have a mortgage-free house, but your superannuation and savings don’t cover purchases you want to make.
+For example, if you retire and have a mortgage-free house, but your KiwiSaver and savings don’t cover purchases you want to make.